theforeman/forklift/containers/docs/setup-and-install.md

 Now that we have docker and the appropriate client tools setup we can spin up a docker based OpenShift cluster using the playbook to do this:

-    ansible-playbook cluster-up.yml

-Note that this will put all Openshift data in `/home/origin` by default as this assumes most users are developers whom have a majority of their data storage in their home directory.
-To configure this specify a new directory when running the playbook:
+    ansible-playbook tools/configure-firewall.yml -l centos7 -b -e "@vars/remote.yml"

-    ansible-playbook cluster-up.yml -e openshift_data_dir=/var/lib/origin
+    ansible-playbook tools/cluster-up.yml -l centos7 -b -e "@vars/remote.yml"

 ### Deploy Containers to Openshift

 Deploying the containers that were built involves pushing the containers to Openshift, generating a deployment role and then finally shipping them to Openshift.
-The simplest method is to call the all in one playbook:

-    ansible-playbook deploy.yml

-Now, generate the deployment role that will use the images that were pushed:

-    ansible-container --engine openshift deploy --push-to oc-cluster --username developer --password $(oc whoami -t)

-The final step is deploy the role:
+The first step in this is to generate a set of SSL certificates for the services to communicate with:

-    ansible-playbook ansible-deployment/foreman.yml --tags start

-At this point, all services will get created in Openshift and begin deploying.
-To check on the status of the deployment:

-    oc get pods
+    ansible-playbook tools/generate-certificates.yml -l centos7 -b -e "@vars/remote.yml"

+Now those certificates need to be turned into a Ansible secrets file:

+    ansible-playbook tools/build-secrets.yml -l centos7 -b -e "@vars/remote.yml"

+Now that we have generated our secrets file, the deployment role is ready to be generated:

+    ansible-playbook tools/generate-deployment-role.yml -l centos7 -b -e "@vars/remote.yml"

+Finally, the application stack is ready to be deployed to Openshift running on our VM:

+    ansible-playbook tools/deploy.yml -l centos7 -b -e "@vars/remote.yml"

 After the `foreman` role has entered the `Running` state, a basic application health check along with backend services can be performed.
 List the routes and locate the hostname the `foreman` route is deployed on, for example:

     oc get routes
     curl http://foreman-8080-openshift.10.13.129.60.xip.io/katello/api/v2/ping

-## Deployment Verification

-As part of this deployment, there is an effort to verify the functionality of the deployment based upon automated testing.
-The current baseline for this is the `bats` testing that is performed on an installation on the Katello nightly pipeline.
-To perform this test verification yourself:

-First, build the bats testing container:

-    cd test/
-    ansible-container build

-Now, run the tests:

-    ansible-container run

-Currently this test is expected to run manually on your host outside the OpenShift environment.
-Future enhancements would be to push this into OpenShift and run as a stand-alone container or OpenShift job.
-Potentially even spinning up a Jenkins to run a test pipeline.
+### All In One

+All of the steps above can be executed together through a single playbook:

+    ansible-playbook tools/end-to-end.yml -l centos7 -b -e "@vars/remote.yml"

 ## Troubleshooting